aspnetrun/run-aspnetcore-basics_retired/README.md

 * Configuration

 ***Most of these features implemented on real-world repository of this repos.Check for real-world examples.

+### wwwroot Folder
+The wwwroot folder in the ASP.NET Core project is treated as a web root folder.
+Static files can be stored in any folder under the web root and accessed with a relative path to that root.

+In the standard ASP.NET application, static files can be served from the root folder of an application or any other folder under it.
+This has been changed in ASP.NET Core.
+Now, only those files that are in the web root - wwwroot folder can be served over an http request.
+All other files are blocked and cannot be served by default.

+### Program.cs
+ASP.NET Core web application is actually a console project which starts executing from the entry point public static void Main() in Program class where we can create a host for the web application.

+### Startup.cs
+ASP.NET Core application must include Startup class.
+It is like Global.asax in the traditional .NET application.
+As the name suggests, it is executed first when the application starts.

 ## Technologies
 * .NET Core 2.2